 It is a very natural reaction to want to help your dog when you know that he is in pain.
 For most of us, anytime we see pain and suffering we want to do something to alleviate it.
 Usually, the sooner the better.

 However, reaching for over-the-counter human pain relief medications such as ibuprofen is not safe or advisable when attempting to treat your four-legged friend.
 It is very easy to administer toxic levels of the drug unknowingly, and toxic levels of ibuprofen in your dog’s system can cause life-threatening health conditions.

-So, the short answer is no, you cannot give your dog ibuprofen for pain, unless you have been specifically directed to do so by your veterinarian provider.
+So, the short answer is no, ibuprofen should not be used as pain relief for dogs, unless you have been specifically directed to do so by your veterinarian provider.

 If you have been directed to give your dog ibuprofen by your vet, make sure the medication is accompanied with very careful instructions and strict dosages to adhere to, and follow those instructions and dosages religiously.

 Signs Your Dog May Be in Pain

 It’s important to look out for the signs of pain in dogs.
 Often, dogs are quite stoic when it comes to pain, unless the pain is severe.
 When a dog’s pain becomes severe, one telling sign is that they may vocalize more than normal, either with whining or barking, and especially when you touch them.

 A dog that suffers from chronic pain however, may present with more subtle symptoms.
 These symptoms can range from lethargy and listlessness, a lack of appetite, and depression, to other behavior changes such as agitation and snapping at people when they are normally friendly and loving.
 Dogs that are typically reserved or withdrawn may become overly affectionate and clingy, seeking your attention constantly.